jacobjjasper/Rush-Hour-BCE/README.md

 ## Data
 The following games will be played.
-The data files of these games are in the folder 'data2' and contain:
+The data files of these games are in the folder 'data' and contain:
 * The game board size (e.g. 6, 9, or 12) on the first line
 * The red car on the second line
 * Other vehicles thereafter (no particular order)